joeshub/css-in-react/README.md

-# css-in-react
+# CSS in React
-Learn the top techniques for using CSS in React
+Learn the top techniques for using CSS in React by example.

 ## Requirements
 * [node](https://nodejs.org/en/download/releases/) - version 6